 In this post, we’ve discussed how to tell if your child is using drugs and what to do if you suspect them of doing so.

-By following the advice in this article, we hope you can get some answers and make some headway.
+Following the advice in this article, we hope you can get some answers and make some headway.
 If you’re still worried that your child is taking drugs, call in a professional to help you through it.
-This is a critical time for you to act, so make sure you’re doing everything in your power to help them.
+This is a critical time to act, so make sure you’re doing everything in your power to help them.

 Please be advised that this article is for general informational purposes only and should not be used to substitute for advice from a trained medical professional.
-Be sure to consult a medical professional or healthcare provider if you seek medical advice, diagnoses, or treatment.
+Consult a medical professional or healthcare provider if you seek medical advice, diagnoses, or treatment.
 We are not liable for risks or issues associated with using or acting upon the information on this site.